 (All very neighborly, Alanna, but for the rest of us, what about the food?)
 Right.
 The food!

-My contribution was a green bean salad made from fresh green beans, a great 'whole vegetable' contrast to bowls of creamy coleslaw and potato salad.
-My neighbors' unsolicited comments demonstrate how distinct the individual flavors remain, even as they meld together for something quite unusual: "We loooove cilantro" and "I taste sesame oil" & "Oh the garlic!" and "Those nuts are delicious".
+My contribution was a green bean salad made from fresh green beans, a welcome "whole vegetable" contrast to bowls of box-store creamy coleslaw and gloppy potato salad.
+My neighbors' unsolicited comments demonstrate how distinct the individual flavors remain, even as they meld together for something quite unusual:

 FRESH GREEN BEAN SALAD with ASIAN DRESSING